nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 The above steps will download the CMU-arctic data, run waveform generation using a pre-trained model, and train a new model (which may take 1 day or more on Nvidia V100 GPU).

+### Notes

-Note that 00_demo.sh will download a data package for the CMU-arctic corpus, which includes wav (normalized), f0, and Mel-spectrogram.
+* Input data: 00_demo.sh above will download a data package for the CMU-arctic corpus, including wav (normalized), f0, and Mel-spectrogram.
 If you want to train the model on your own data, please prepare the input/output data by yourself.
 There are scripts to extract features from 16kHz in the CMU-arctic data package (in ./project/DATA after running 00_demo.sh)

+* Batch size: implementation works only for batchsize = 1.
+My previous experiments only used batchsize = 1.
+I haven't update the data I/O to load varied length utterances

-Also note that, most of my experiments are done on 16 kHz waveforms.
+* To 24kHz: most of my experiments are done on 16 kHz waveforms.
 If you want to try 24 kHz waveforms, FIR or sinc digital filters in the model may be changed for better performance:

     1. in hn-nsf: lp_v, lp_u, hp_v, and hp_u are calculated on for 16 kHz configuartions.
 For different sampling rate, you may use this online tool http://t-filter.engineerjs.com to get the filter coefficients.
 In this case, the stop-band for lp_v and lp_u is extended to 12k, while the pass-band for hp_v and hp_u is extended to 12k.
 The reason is that, no matter what is the sampling rate, the actual formats (in Hz) and spectral of sounds don't change along the sampling rate;

     2. in hn-sinc-nsf and cyc-noise-nsf: for the similar reason above, the cut-off-frequency value (0, 1) should be adjusted.
 I will try (hidden_feat * 0.2 + uv * 0.4 + 0.3) * 16 / 24 in model.CondModuleHnSincNSF.get_cut_f();

 ### Explanation